 (8) Where an infringement notice has been withdrawn after the modified penalty has been paid, the amount must be refunded.

-(9) An amount paid as a modified penalty must, subject to subsection (8), be credited to the Plant Diseases Modified Penalties Revenue Fund established under section 35AA.
+(9) An amount paid as a modified penalty must, subject to subsection (8), be credited to the Plant Diseases Modified Penalties Revenue Account established under section 35AA.

 (10) Payment of a modified penalty must not be regarded as an admission for the purposes of any proceedings, whether civil or criminal.